 If you feel ready to teach your child there are basically two way to do so.
 If you know playing the guitar very well and you have got already an approach on your minds, then go for it!
 It’s worth to give it a try.
 If doesn’t really works out you can still send your child to proper lessons.
 Another way I like to mention is to send your child to a guitar school anyway and to practice together during the weekends.
 So it’s alright if you lack some basics or if you don’t know how to explain certain things.
 All these things are covered during the lessons.
-The aim is to repeat what your kid has learned, to jam around and just to have fun in order to progress faster.
+The aim is to repeat what your kid has learned or to learn easy nursery rhymes on guitar and just to have fun in order to progress faster.
 Remember the saying: Practice makes perfect.
 And you’ll be sure that once your kid got the basics down, you can maybe even replace the guitar teacher in the near future.

 Self-Learning: Guitar Books